MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/create-and-use-a-template-to-add-users.md

 - License choices
 - Application choices
 - Role
-- Most profile information, such as job title, department, office location, office phone number, and street address
+- Most profile information, such as **Job profile**, **Department**, **Office**, **Office phone**, and **Street address**

 The following information is user-specific and isn’t saved in the template:

 - Choice to send the password in email and who the password email is sent to
 - Mobile phone number

-If you choose not to enter information for a setting, that value is saved as null in the template.
+If you choose not to enter information for a setting, that value is blank in the template.
 For example, if you leave **Location** blank, when you use the template to create new users, they won’t have a value assigned for the location.

 When you create a template by selecting the **Create template** option, you can choose which values to complete.
-Anything that is left blank will be saved as null in the template.
+Anything that is left blank will be blank in the template.

 ## Use a template to add a user